 You can use the generated file with the -f command line option to recreate the configuration at a later time.

-For a more readable configuration output (without the related commands), use the show command rather than the config command.
+Note: For a more readable configuration output (without the related commands), use the show command rather than the config command.

-To display all node configuration commands:
+For example, to display all node configuration commands:

 config node